austins/DiscordTranslationBot/README.md

 ## Deployment

-1. Build a Docker image with `docker build -t DiscordTranslationBot .` in the directory that contains the `Dockerfile`.
+1. Build a Docker image with `docker build -t discordtranslationbot .` in the directory that contains the `Dockerfile`.
-2. Create and run a container with `docker run DiscordTranslationBot` and the following environment variables configured.
+2. Create and run a container with `docker run discordtranslationbot` and the following environment variables configured.
 Make sure that you've created a Discord bot and have configured at least one translation provider using the steps above.
 Example below:

 ```
 Discord__BotToken=